 The Issuer's real estate assets comprise school buildings constructed on leasehold land.
 No assurance can be given that the carrying value of the Issuer's real estate assets will reflect actual market or sale prices, even if any such sale occurs shortly after the relevant valuation date.
-Significant differences between assets recorded at historical cost (and not market value) and actual sales prices could have an adverse effect on the Issuer's financial condition and results of operations in the event of a sale of such assets.
-Further, any sale of the Issuer's real estate may be subject to various governmental approvals and the failure to obtain such approvals may delay or frustrate the divestment of the Issuer's real estate assets.
+Significant differences between assets recorded at historical cost (and not market value) and actual sales prices could have an adverse effect on the Issuer's real estate may be subject to various governmental approvals and the failure to obtain such approvals may delay or frustrate the divestment of the Issuer's real estate assets.